 Based on our understanding of the multi-family real estate market, we believe that existing apartments will continue to do quite well in terms of occupancy (i.e., 95%+ occupancy rate), but it will not be possible to push up rents as vigorously as in years past.
-For example, the existing apartment rental rates in Southern California moved up approximately 3% in 2019.
-Due to COVID-19, the 2020 rates will be difficult to predict.
+We project that existing apartment rental rates in Southern California will move up 3-4% annually in 2019.
 We also believe that as an asset class, multifamily assets in West, Midwest and Southwest areas will continue to benefit from appealing risk-adjusted returns.
 Our understanding is that even through the volatility of the markets, the fundamental demand for housing coupled with population growth, make apartments a relatively safe option for investment capital.